opencv/opencv/modules/imgproc/doc/histograms.rst

 .. ocv:cfunction:: void cvSetHistBinRanges(  CvHistogram* hist, float** ranges, int uniform=1 )

-    :param hist: Histogram
+    :param hist: Histogram.

-    :param ranges: Array of bin ranges arrays, see  :ocv:cfunc:`CreateHist`
+    :param ranges: Array of bin ranges arrays.
+See  :ocv:cfunc:`CreateHist` for details.

-    :param uniform: Uniformity flag, see  :ocv:cfunc:`CreateHist`
+    :param uniform: Uniformity flag.
+See  :ocv:cfunc:`CreateHist` for details.

-The function is a stand-alone function for setting bin ranges in the histogram.
-For a more detailed description of the parameters ``ranges`` and ``uniform`` see the :ocv:cfunc:`CalcHist` function, that can initialize the ranges as well.
+This is a standalone function for setting bin ranges in the histogram.
+For a more detailed description of the parameters ``ranges`` and ``uniform``, see the :ocv:cfunc:`CalcHist` function that can initialize the ranges as well.
 Ranges for the histogram bins must be set before the histogram is calculated or the backproject of the histogram is calculated.

 ThreshHist